Boozy, delicious cup of latte with Baileys Red Velvet Cupcake liquor. Add some fun to…

-The Baileys Red Velvet Cupcake liquor also adds to the chocolatey taste in the brownie.
+The Baileys Red Velvet Cupcake liquor also adds milky chocolate taste in the brownie.

-As this is quite a rich dessert, it is best served with a cup of strong tea or coffee to better enjoy it.
+Since this is quite a rich dessert, I like to serve a slice of this brownie with a cup of strong tea or coffee to better enjoy it.

 Is It Easy To Make This Red Velvet Brownie?

 Yes!
-You don’t need much baking technique to make this!
-You just need to combine all ingredients for the brownie in one bowl, and the cheesecake batter in another bowl.
+You don’t need much baking techniques to make this!
+You just have to combine ingredients for the brownie in one bowl, and the cheesecake batter in another bowl.

-To make things easier, it is recommended that you gather all the ingredients before you start making the batters.
+To make things easier, gather and weigh all the ingredients before you start making the batters.

-As for the topping, it is a cheesecake batter that’s quite easy to make.
-You will just need to combine the ingredients together till smooth.
+As for the topping, it is an easy cheesecake batter.
+Just combine the ingredients together till smooth.
 I did that with an electric handheld mixer.